ar871/README-generator/README.md

  * [Questions](#Questions)

 ## Installation
-kdhjbf
+Firstly make sure you have node.js on your machine then go ahead and download my code.
+When my code is downloaded, extract my code, then you will have to install the inquirer npm by typing `npm I inquirer` in the terminal, this will download some node modules and you will be able to run my program by typing `node index.mjs` In the terminal.
 ## How is your project used?
-dkfjb
+my project is used in the terminal by typing `node index.mjs`
 ## license
-MIDDLEWARE

 ## Contributors
-kbvf
+@ar871
 ## Tests
-bsd
+no test needed
 ## Questions
-Any questions about this project please send me a message on <a href="https://github.com/vkjsdb">vkjsdb</a> or email me at [ndfkjbv](mailto:ndfkjbv)
+Any questions about this project please send me a message on <a href="https://github.com/ar871">ar871</a> or email me at [arehman871@hotmail.com](mailto:arehman871@hotmail.com)